playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 </div>
 ```

-This is readable in HTML at the small-scale, but as we grow, this markup (and logic) is going to rapidly grow in complexity.
+This is readable in HTML on a small scale, but as we grow, this markup (and logic) will rapidly grow in complexity.

 Let's break this out into three different components: